-For these reasons, I believe in time, that the company will get back to a 10 times multiple.
+For these reasons, I believe, in time, that the company will get back to a ten times multiple.
 Thus, I am going to invest.
-And since it’s such a bargain, my risk is lower than one investing in the ten times multiple competition.
+And since it’s such a bargain, my risk is lower than investing in the ten times multiple competition.

 A Value Investing vs Growth Investing Word Of Warning

 Don’t just buy stocks or things, for that matter, because they’re cheap.
 They could be cheap for a reason.
-Please do your due diligence, and put the time in to figure out why it’s on sale.
+Please do your due diligence, and put the time in to determine why it’s on sale.
 You want to ensure it will perform well over time.

 Growth Stocks & PE Ratio

 But sometimes, this multiple doesn’t apply because they don’t have the earnings to back up the valuation.
-Because these companies report higher than average growth, they tend to draw a lot of attention and buyer demand.
+In addition, because these companies report higher-than-average growth, they tend to draw much attention and buyer demand.
 Consequently, it’s this demand that leads to higher valuations and prices.

 As a result, it is harder to earn a return because you pay a premium for the stock.
 However, growth investors will pay this price if they believe the growth of the stock is worth it.